 First, you’ll need to follow the basics and best practices of wine storage.
+This will ensure you avoid bottle shock in wine and keep the bottle safe from air exposure that would cause oxidation in wine.
 Then you can start thinking about duration.

 Coates’ Law of Maturity, created by British Master of Wine Clive Coates, is a simple, widely-accepted rule for how long to age wine.
 It states that “a wine will remain at its peak or optimal drinking quality for a duration of time that is equal to the time of maturation required to reach its optimal quality.”